samskivert/sbt-pom-util/README.md

 ## Requirements

-This library was built against [SBT] 0.12.2 and Scala 2.9.2.
-However, it should work with newer versions of Scala in the 2.9 series and maybe even newer versions of SBT in the 0.12 series.
-It does not integrate tightly into SBT's internals, and thus I have not embedded an SBT (nor Scala) version into the artifact name.
+This library was built against [SBT] 0.13 and Scala 2.10.
+It does not integrate tightly into SBT's internals, and thus I have not embedded an SBT version into the artifact name.

 ## Usage